 There are also airline-specific cards with signing bonuses and miles that can only be used toward that airline.
-Like the Gold Delta SkyMiles® Credit Card from American Express which gives you a limited time offer (which ends 7/5/2017) of 60,000 bonus miles after you make $3,000 in purchases on your new Card within your first 4 months (Terms apply) and the Southwest Rapid Rewards® Premier Credit Card which gives a limited time bonus offer of 60,000 points after you spend $2,000 on purchases in the first 3 months.
+Like Gold Delta SkyMiles® Credit Card from American Express which lets you earn 30,000 bonus miles after you make $1,000 in purchases on your new Card within your first 3 months (Terms apply) and Southwest Rapid Rewards® Premier Credit Card which has a bonus offer of 40,000 points after you spend $1,000 on purchases in the first 3 months.

 You can see more airline credit cards here.

 If you own a small business, or are even a sole proprietor, you can consider getting a couple of business credit cards with large signing bonuses.
 You can compare the most popular business travel credit cards here.

 A portion of our miles earned came from signing bonuses when we signed up for new credit cards.
 The total signing bonuses you can get if you choose the right cards will vary from 100,000 to 300,000 bonus points, depending on your creditworthiness and whether you qualify for business credit cards, in addition to personal cards.

 2. Use the right credit card to earn more than 1 mile per $1 spent